-- Add the deployment server to ~/.ssh/known_hosts of the deployment environment, so that the deployment environment knows it's okay to talk to the deployment server (e.g. deploy.yml expects it in the Github repository secrets as KNOWN_DEPLOYMENT_HOSTS).
-You can create this entry with ssh-keyscan -t rsa <your host>. - Add the private part of the ssh key pair as key in the deployment environment, so that the deployment server can accept the pushed code. (e.g. as ~/.ssh/id_rsa).
+- Add the private part of this ssh key pair to the CI environment, so that the deployment server can accept the pushed code. (e.g. as ~/.ssh/id_rsa).
 In deploy.yml, we expect it as the secret SSH_DEPLOYMENT_KEY, which adds the key for us. - Finally, the public part of the key pair should be in ~/.ssh/authorized_keys on your deployment server.

-29.3.3 (Re-)start FlexMeasures on the deployment server (install Post-Receive Hook)
+(Re-)start FlexMeasures on the deployment server (install Post-Receive Hook)